 - For the skillet, vegetable oil or bacon grease

-- Fresh or frozen blueberries, optional but wonderful (see TIPS)
+- Fresh or frozen blueberries for the pancakes themselves, optional (see TIPS)

 Heat a large, heavy skillet or a pancake griddle on medium heat, when hot, brush with a little oil or bacon grease.